-The Gaggler tip: Go for shades that match your natural skin, hair and eye colour.
+The Gaggler tip: Remember to go for shades that complement your natural skin, hair and eye colour.

 THE NEUTRAL DRESS